DimitriPalmer22/Relapse-Code-Documentation/_temp/Winter Break/Levels Rework.md

 - That's it.
 It *should* just work

 ### Something to Keep in Mind
-- The sub-scenes for the level *should* only contain the level itself.
+- The sub-scenes for each level *should* only contain the sub-scene's specific content.
 - Do not put the player in your sub-scene.
 It'll mess up the game once your sub-scene is loaded

 ### How Do I Get the Player in My Level so I Can Test it out Real Quick?
 - In our new system, the player, the UI, and any manager scripts are now in a sub-scene called "PersistentScene"
 - This sub-scene should not be touched / used to test your scene out.
 - If you want the player in your scene, you can create a copy of this "PersistentScene", drag it into your hierarchy, and then move the player around / make whatever changes you want.

+## Where Can I See an Example of All This?